Buprenorphine (as hydrochloride)

 pain in the abdomen, back, joints and muscles, leg cramps, muscle weakness,

-flu-like symptoms such as chills, fever, sore throat, coughing, runny nose, watery eyes and sweating,
+flu-like symptoms such as chills, fever, sore throat, coughing, runny nose, watery

 upset stomach and diarrhoea.